vueditor/.github/profile/README.md

 # Vueditor

-Organization for editors and all the other stuffs.
+arious editors and all the other stuffs.

 ## Editors